-The TCL Alto 6+ is a simple 2.1 setup from 2020.
+The TCL Alto 6+ is a simple, budget-friendly 2.1 setup from 2020.
 This soundbar is advertised to work seamlessly with TCL Roku TVs, allowing you to use this TV's remote to control the soundbar and access controls.
-It has a decent, although somewhat dark sound profile and it comes with three EQ presets so that you can customize its sound.
-It can also get loud enough to fill a large or crowded room and streaming your favorite audio to the bar is easy as it supports Bluetooth.
-While it doesn't offer a lot of extra features, it's an alright bar for those on a budget.
+It has a decent, although somewhat dark, sound profile, and it comes with three EQ presets so you can customize its sound.
+It can also get loud enough to fill a large or crowded room, and streaming your favorite audio to the bar is easy as it supports Bluetooth.
+While it doesn't offer many extra features, it's an alright bar for those on a budget.

 The TCL Alto 6+ is fairly plain with rounded edges.
 It's mostly made of black plastic with a tight fabric to protect its speakers.

 The subwoofer is made from black MDF.
 It sits on four plastic pegs as the driver is located on its bottom side.

 The TCL Alto 6+ is a fairly small bar, and it should easily fit between the legs of a 55 inch TV.
 It isn't very tall and shouldn't obscure your screen unless it sits flush on the table.